abhi-node/finance-office/_docs/feature/overview.md

 ## What This Project Accomplishes

-### Primary Goals
+### Phase 1 Achievements (✅ COMPLETED)

-**Seamless AI Integration**: Create an AI writing assistant that operates as a native LibreOffice component, accessible through the familiar sidebar interface.
-Users interact with AI capabilities using the same interface patterns they already know from other LibreOffice features like spell checking, formatting panels, and document navigation.
+**✅ Seamless AI Integration**: Successfully created an AI writing assistant that operates as a native LibreOffice component, accessible through the familiar sidebar interface.
+Users can now interact with AI capabilities using the same interface patterns they already know from other LibreOffice features like spell checking, formatting panels, and document navigation.

+**✅ Native UI Foundation**: Established the complete UI foundation with proper LibreOffice integration including sidebar registration, panel factory implementation, GTK UI layout, and build system integration.
+The chat interface is fully functional and ready for backend integration.

+**✅ Extensible Architecture Foundation**: Built a clean foundation that supports future addition of agent capabilities without requiring changes to the core UI integration.
+The modular design separates UI concerns from backend logic for maintainable development.

+### Phase 2 Goals (🔄 PENDING)

-**Context-Aware Writing Support**: Develop an agent system that understands the full document context, including current cursor position, selected text, document structure, formatting, and content relationships.
-This contextual awareness enables the AI to provide relevant, targeted suggestions that align with the user's current writing goals.
+**🔄 Context-Aware Writing Support**: Develop an agent system that understands the full document context, including current cursor position, selected text, document structure, formatting, and content relationships.
+This contextual awareness will enable the AI to provide relevant, targeted suggestions that align with the user's current writing goals.

-**Intelligent Document Manipulation**: Enable the AI assistant to not only analyze and suggest improvements but also apply changes directly to the document.
+**🔄 Intelligent Document Manipulation**: Enable the AI assistant to not only analyze and suggest improvements but also apply changes directly to the document.
 This includes text insertion, formatting adjustments, structural reorganization, and style application, all performed through LibreOffice's established UNO service interfaces.

-**Extensible Agent Architecture**: Build a foundation that supports multiple types of writing assistance, from grammar checking and style improvement to content generation and document structuring.
-The architecture allows for easy addition of new agent capabilities without requiring changes to the core integration.
+**🔄 LangGraph Agent Integration**: Complete the backend integration with LangGraph multi-agent system for sophisticated document understanding and manipulation capabilities.

 ### Key Capabilities